Table of Contents

 - Accounts: Requirements for maintaining financial records

-Both documents must comply with the Companies Act 2063 and be in Nepali or English.
+Both documents must comply with the Companies Act 2063 and be in Nepali or English for company registration process in Kathmandu Nepal.
 It’s advisable to seek legal assistance to ensure compliance with all legal requirements.

 How to Reserve Company Name through OCR Website?

-The Process of reserving Company Name in Nepal through camis.ocr.gov.np are as follows:
+The process of reserving a company name in Nepal through camis.ocr.gov.np under the ocr online portal are as follows:

 - Visit www.ocr.gov.np